Why-Not-Curious/random-songs-genx/README.md

 Random songs generator Flask based web app.
 Based on number stated by user app returns corresponding number of random songs including random word in the title.
 How it works?

 * User requests number from 5 to 20 as part of URL e.g. *127.0.0.1:5000/random_songs/7*
 * Random set of unique words is generated.
-Data is revreived from external API.
+Data is retrieved from external API.
 * Random sorted list of unique songs is generated.
 Every song includes subsequent random word from set in it's title.
 For every word -  song pair there's information about album title and artist name.
 Chosen songs are always best ranked songs from resource list.
 Data is revreived from external API.
 * Result is returned through simple web app.